Why do verenigingen and stichtingen need to register UBOs?

 Cyber magazine SECURE IT! contains tips and information on how to secure your business online.

-The law states that all stichtingen and verenigingen must register UBOs.
-So also small foundations with hardly any money.
+All stichtingen and verenigingen must register UBOs.
+Even small verenigingen with hardly any money.
 There are 2 exceptions to this.
 These verenigingen do not have to register UBOs:

 - a vereniging with limited legal capacity without commercial activities